 I booked a time with the nice young man, Vincent who also works at Twin Hair’s.
 Very patiently we muddled through our conversation with translator in hand and during gave me a trim.
 I asked a few question about the owner in my broken French and his fairly good English we figured out the riddle.

 Now that explains it.
-Hughes was not schizophrenic or suffering from short-term memory loss, he was one of two, a split embryo and an identical twin.
+Hughes was not schizophrenic or suffering from short-term memory loss, he was one of two, a split embryo, an identical twin.
 The only way to tell them apart is to remember that Hugues has a goatee.

 When you enter the colorful salon, the boys play music from what looks like an art deco knock off of a 50’s radio, blasting tunes through the salon.